OnurFurkanUnal/firma-demo/READFIRST.md

-# NodeJS Project
+# NodeJS And Angular Project

 main focus of firma-demo demonstrate cookies.You can prefer short live for cookies with refresh methods than blacklist.
 Because blacklists consuming memory that is little expensive.
-And if you will publish this project under https server set httpsOnly:true.
-It will adequate with good server config.

 ### Features: ###